A new perspective on dynamic network flow problems via port-Hamiltonian systems: Abstract

 \section{Abstract}

-We formulate open-loop optimal control problems for general port-Hamiltonian systems with possibly state-dependent system matrices and prove their well-posedness.
-The optimal controls are characterized by the first-order optimality system, which is the starting point for the derivation of an adjoint-based gradient descent algorithm.
-Moreover, we discuss the relationship of port-Hamiltonian dynamics and minimum cost network flow problems.
-Our analysis is underpinned by a proof of concept, where we apply the proposed algorithm to static minimum cost flow problems and dynamic minimum cost flow problems with a simple directed acyclic graph.
-The numerical results validate the approach.
+We suggest a global perspective on dynamic network flow problems that takes advantage of the similarities to port-Hamiltonian dynamics.
+Dynamic minimum cost flow problems are formulated as open-loop optimal control problems for general port-Hamiltonian systems with possibly state-dependent system matrices.
+We prove well-posedness of these systems and characterize optimal controls by the first-order optimality system, which is the starting point for the derivation of an adjoint-based gradient descent algorithm.
+Our theoretical analysis is complemented by a proof of concept, where we apply the proposed algorithm to static minimum cost flow problems and dynamic minimum cost flow problems on a simple directed acyclic graph.
+We present numerical results to validate the approach.